Baslocal/Projects/Personal Cybersecurity and IT Projects.md

-# Personal Cybersecurity and IT Projects
+# Personal Cybersecurity and IT Projects Overview

 This repository contains a collection of personal projects related to cybersecurity, network management, and IT infrastructure.
 These projects were undertaken to enhance skills, explore new technologies, and implement practical solutions in a homelab environment.